Samuell1/revisions-plugin/README.md

 # Revisions

 Revisions allows to extend any model with Revisionable trait.
-They offer more features and are easy to use.
+It offers more features and are easy to use.

 Extends OctoberCMS core trait Revisionable: https://octobercms.com/docs/database/traits#revisionable